kagg-design/disable-plugins/README.md

 `disabled_plugins` can contain the list of plugins to disable.

 `enabled_plugins` can contain the list of plugins to leave enabled.
-Only these plugins will be enabled, all others will be disabled.

 ## Installation